 - Here you can choose what you want to do according to your preference.

-Either you can choose to block or allow notifications for all or any specific website.
+You can block or allow notifications for all or any specific website.

 - Sites can ask to send notifications: Turn it Off to Block All website notifications on your Chrome.